 We spent the next nine weeks with Mom, reliving memories, driving her to a few of her favourite places and most of all, saying good-bye.
 All too soon we had to leave and return to New Zealand.

 I remember saying good-bye to my Mother, I held her and said; "Thank you."
 She thought I was talking about letting us stay with her or possibly the something she had done in the last couple of days.
 She said: "Oh, I didn't do anything, you are always welcome."
 I said; "No Mom, thank you for my entire life!"
-We held onto each other for a while and then we parted for the last time.
+She understood, we held onto each other for a while and then we parted for the last time.
+We both knew it would be the last time and that made it all the more sorrowful.
+Few things in life are harder to do, but then, few are given the opportunity.

-Two weeks after retuning to New Zealand my Sister called to tell me Mom had passed away.
+Two weeks after returning to New Zealand my Sister called to tell me Mom had passed away.

 So what or who was it that had made me want to go?
 What drove us to make the trip that we could not have known would be necessary.
-I am positive I know.
+It was and is not a mystery to me, I am positive I know.
 It was a loving God who knew what would be and who allowed me to say goodbye to my Mother.

 WW